 Ask About the Interview Process

 First up, always ask about the interview process and confirm specific details of the interview.
-Getting a phone call to say you have an interview is great but if it takes you by surprise then you can be left afterwards not really sure what you’re facing.
-So have a few set questions prepared that you want answered about any interview you are offered.
+Getting a phone call to say you have an interview is great but if it takes you by surprise, then you can be left afterward not really sure what you’re facing.
+So have a few set questions prepared that you want to be answered about any interview you are offered.

 - Who is conducting the interview and what is their position within the company?

 - How long is the interview expected to last?

 Knowing these sorts of things allows you to prepare effectively and go into the interview with confidence.

 Take another look over your network and see if there’s anyone particularly relevant to this job that you could talk to.
 You can also search for the company on LinkedIn and it will show you any connections you have that work there.
 Reliable first hand information is like gold in interview preparation.

 Consider your particular strengths and weaknesses for this role and how to address them.

 What experience do you have that lines up against required skills?
 For each of the skills mentioned, think of an example that shows you have that skill.
 Practice talking about this experience in a clear and concise way – leave the interviewer in no doubt that you ‘tick that box’.